The Winter Ostomate : Shoveling Snow

 It’s crucial that you use good form when pushing and lifting the shovel.
 Try to use your arms and legs more, and your abdominal muscles less.

-I’ve when got a long driveway, so when I shovel, I focus on pushing snow from the top of my driveway to about 3/4 the way down, then I push that accumulated pile of snow off to the side little by little.
+I’ve got a long driveway, so when I shovel, I focus on pushing snow from the top of my driveway to about 3/4 the way down.
+Then I push that accumulated pile of snow off to the side little by little.

 For me, pushing is far easier than lifting snow, especially when it’s heavy snow.